KMatt007/GraphRAG-Pipeline-Deployment-in-Python/README.md

 ## Model Used

-The model used in this project is [`TinyLlama/TinyLlama-1.1B-Chat-v1.0`](https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v1.0), created by **Okon Prince**.
+The model used in this project is [`TinyLlama/TinyLlama-1.1B-Chat-v1.0`](https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v1.0), and it was trained for this project by **Okon Prince**.
 This model is a small, efficient transformer-based language model designed for use on low-resource machines.

 ### Why TinyLlama?